Envek/rubyworld-keep-it-ruby/slides.md

 </style>

 <!--
 And users will appreciate all this: speed, simplicity, convenience of the client API.
 It won't go unnoticed.
-And if other services are ordinary ones, yours in comparison will be so good, people will want to scream of joy.
+And if other services are ordinary ones, yours in comparison will be so good, people will want to scream of joy, like John Nunemaker did who wrote a whole blog post about his experience with imgproxy.
 -->

 ---